jnozzi/cocoadev.com/markdown/NSTask.md

 8. MFTask    --    https://bitbucket.org/iracooke/mftask/src

-a wrapper around General/NSTask that makes some things like monitoring output easier
+a wrapper around NSTask that makes some things like monitoring output easier